Performing Arts Courses

 Improvisation

 Description: This course builds students' confidence and improvisational skills.
-They practice acting in improvisational situations, using their voices, creating songs, and using props.
+Students practice acting in improvisational situations, using their voices, creating songs, and using props.
 In addition, students learn to act with partners on the stage and to understand the methods of improvisational performance.

 Introduction to Lighting